tylerhjyoun/new/README.md

 - Agrim Gupta: Has commits that were pushed by other members, so his contribution might not be fully represented in the commit-graph

 Both have commits that were posted in the past 24 hours, so they may not show as contributors on the Github repo

+# Notes about .env
+- this code uses the MongoDB to store JSON objects
+- once configuring your own database, provide a .env file in the backend directory with the following:
+   - ACCESS_TOKEN_SECRET: any hashed token
+   - ATLAS_URI: uri from your own database